Kefermarkt altarpiece

-The Kefermarkt altarpiece (Kefermarkter Flügelaltar) is an altarpiece in Late Gothic style in the parish church in Kefermarkt, Upper Austria.
-It was commissioned by the knight Christoph von Zelking and is estimated as finished in 1497.
-The richly decorated wooden altarpiece depicts the saints Peter, Wolfgang and Christopher in its central section.
-The side panels depict scenes from the life of Mary, and the altarpiece also has an intricate superstructure and two side figures showing saints George and Florian.
-The identity of its maker is unknown, but at least two skilled sculptors appear to have created the main statuary of the altarpiece.
-Throughout the centuries, the altarpiece has been altered and lost its original paint and gilding.
-A major restoration was made in the 19th century under the leadership of writer Adalbert Stifter.
-The altarpiece has been described as "one of the greatest achievements in late-medieval sculpture in the German-speaking area."
+The Kefermarkt altarpiece (Kefermarkter Flügelaltar) is a richly decorated wooden altarpiece in the Late Gothic style in the parish church of Kefermarkt in Upper Austria.
+Commissioned by the knight Christoph von Zelking, it was completed around 1497.
+Saints Peter, Wolfgang and Christopher are depicted in the central section.
+The wing panels depict scenes from the life of Mary, and the altarpiece also has an intricate superstructure and two side figures of Saints George and Florian.

+The identity of its maker, known by the Notname Master of the Kefermarkt Altarpiece, is unknown, but at least two skilled sculptors appear to have created the main statuary.
+Throughout the centuries, it has been altered and lost its original paint and gilding; a major restoration was undertaken in the 19th century under the direction of Adalbert Stifter.
+The altarpiece has been described as "one of the greatest achievements in late-medieval sculpture in the German-speaking area".